Streptococcal-Research-Group/PIMMS2/README.md

 ### Simple usage

+	All parameters can be set in the pimms2.config file or you can specify them on the command line

     conda activate pimms2

     python ./pimms2.py find_flank -c pimms2.config --fasta <name>.fasta --mapper bwa --min 20 --max 50 --in_dir <name> --out_dir <name> --label test